TheFridgeMaster/BrokenUSB/README.md

 -FileType
 ```

-Both pretty self explanatory, -OutDir is a mandatory argument where you point your output directory for the extracted files and -FileTypes is an optional argument for specifying additional filetypes you would like extracted.
+Both pretty self explanatory, -OutDir is a mandatory argument where you point your output directory for the extracted files and -FileType is an optional argument for specifying additional filetypes you would like extracted.

 ## Example
 ```